The Buzz On Caffeine

 No, research suggests that people only think caffeinated drinks help them sober up.
 The truth is, reaction time and judgment are impaired.
 So, drinking a bunch of coffee to ‘sober up’ and getting behind the wheel is not a good idea.

 Does Caffeine have any Health Benefits?

 Caffeine does have a few proven health benefits.
 Any regular coffee drinker will tell you that caffeine improves alertness, concentration, energy, clear-headedness and feelings of sociability.
-You might even be the type who needs that first cup of Joe each morning before you say a single word.
+You might even be the type who needs that first cup of joe each morning before you say a single word.
 Scientific studies support these subjective findings.
-One French study even showed a slower decline in cognitive ability among women who consumed high amounts.
+One French study even showed a slower decline in cognitive ability among women who consumed greater amounts of caffeine.
 Other possible benefits include improved immune function from caffeine’s anti-inflammatory effects and help with allergic reactions due to caffeine’s ability to reduce concentrations of histamines.
-Some people’s asthma also appears to have benefits.
-These research findings are interesting, but still, need to be proven.
-Limited evidence suggests caffeine may also reduce the risk of the following, Parkinson’s disease, liver disease, colorectal cancer, Type 2 diabetes, and dementia.
+While these research findings are interesting, further evidence and future studies are needed.
 Despite its potential benefits, don’t forget that high levels of caffeine may have adverse effects.
 More studies are needed to confirm both its benefits and potential risks.

 So everything in moderation.
 Stay active and eat a balanced diet to help you feel your best.